statamic/v2-docs/content/collections/docs/installing.md

 ---
-title: Installing
+title: Installing Statamic
-overview: We're pretty sure Statamic might be one of the simplest CMS's to get running, but there are so many different ways to run PHP apps that we need to cover a lot of bases here.
-Feel free to skip right to your particular dev environment.
-It's unlikely that _everything_ in this article will apply to you.
+overview: Statamic is one of the simplest web applications to get up and running, but there are many different ways to run PHP apps, so we'll cover a lot of variations here.
+Feel free to skip around until you find your particular dev environment.
+It's unlikely that _everything_ in this article will apply to your personal style.
 id: a7668389-57ab-47aa-b26f-6d2299b5b534
 ---

 ## The Screencast Version {#screencast}

-Visual learner?
-Watch how simple it is to install Statamic.
+Are you a visual learner?
+Watch how to install Statamic.

 <iframe src="https://player.vimeo.com/video/165632057?title=0&byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Requirements {#requirements}

-Statamic has a few system requirements.
+Statamic has a few server requirements.
 Not all servers are created equal and not all hosts play nice.
-Statamic v2 is built on [Laravel][laravel] so as a rule of thumb, anywhere Laravel runs, Statamic runs.
+Statamic v2 is built on [Laravel][laravel], so as a rule of thumb -- anywhere Laravel 5.1 runs, Statamic runs.
 You can even use [Forge][forge] + [Digital Ocean][do].
 We do, and we love it.
 Anyway, here's what you're going to need.

 ### Server Requirements {#server-requirements}